 Learn more about the work we’re doing.
 And help us help the youth of Haiti build a better future!

-Our new headquarters building is coming along!
-The foundation has been poured and much of the wall that will one day surround the propertly is completed.
-And we’re already drawing a crowd!
+Our new headquarters building is now finished!
+But even before it was there we were already drawing a crowd!
 These young musicians-to-be stopped by on a sunny afternoon to practice – notice they only have three horns between them, and most are patiently waiting their turn.